Delido/signalrgb-plugins/README.md

 ### Logitech G PRO X 2 SUPERSTRIKE & modern Logitech mice

-- **RGB control** for the G PRO X / G PRO Superlight / Superstrike family.
+> **Note:** the G PRO X 2 SUPERSTRIKE has **no RGB lighting** — this plugin is purely for configuring its hardware settings from inside SignalRGB.
+Other modern Logitech mice in the plugin (e.g. older G PRO X 2 / Superlight variants) still expose RGB normally.

 - **DPI stages** (1–5) with individual values, plus **DPI Stage Rollover** for cyclic switching.
 - **Polling rate** from `125 Hz` to `8000 Hz`, with separate values for cable and Lightspeed operation.
 - **Trigger Force (Superstrike-only)**: actuation pressure of the inductive switches, **per mouse button** (level 1–10).